2nd RAID Science Planning Workshop, 2024

 We invite interested researchers to participate in a science planning workshop to help shape future interdisciplinary research with the Rapid Access Ice Drill (RAID).
 Goals and initial planning for the workshop are outlined below.

 Goals of the workshop: The Rapid Access Ice Drill (RAID) is ready for Antarctic ice-sheet exploration!
-RAID completed successful field trials in the 2019-20 austral season (see Field Blogs), as summarized by Goodge et al. (Annals of Glaciology, 2021).
+RAID completed successful field trials in the 2019-20 austral season (see Field Blogs), as summarized in this paper (Annals of Glaciology, 2021).
 Since then, RAID has completed a series of important tooling upgrades and technical improvements.
 With new developments in knowledge of subglacial materials & basal ice-sheet environment, new technologies & micro-instrument methodologies, discovery of very old (up to 4 m.y.) ice from blue ice fields, and an engaged new generation of young cryosphere & solid-earth scientists —

 Now is a good time for a 2nd planning workshop to reunite the community & articulate the future science that we want to do with RAID!